claritylab/lucida/README.md

   in `lucida/`.

-- If for some reason you need to compile part of it (e.g. one back-end service), make sure to set the following environment variables as set in [`Makefile`](Makefile):
+- If for some reason you need to compile part of it (e.g. one back-end service), make sure to set the following environment variable as set in [`Makefile`](Makefile):

   ```
   export LD_LIBRARY_PATH=/usr/local/lib
-  export LUCIDAROOT=`pwd`/lucida
   ```
-  You can add them permanently to your bash profile.
+  You can add it permanently to your bash profile.

 - Start all services: